 Show Teams consist of a group of performance skaters all working together to present a story or a concept.
 This discipline of skating focuses on choreography, entertainment and excitement with a focus on unity of unique movements and artistry of the team.

 Roller derby is a contact sport that is played on quad roller skates.
 Players skate counter clockwise around an oval track.
 Derby games are called bouts and consist of two 30-minute periods.
 Each period is divided into 2-minute long jams.
 Teams can have five players on the track during each jam consisting of a pivot, jammer, and three blockers.
+This event is part of USA Roller Sports, but not included in TeamSk8 training.

 Indoor and outdoor speed skating requires skaters to be disciplined as they train and compete in an effort to attain peak performance.
 It builds health, strength, and discipline.
 Speed skaters do more than just go fast – they also learn to value good sportsmanship.
+This discipline is part of USA Roller Sports, but not included in TeamSk8 training.